 Parents attend separate sessions and are taught how to assist their teens in making and keeping friends by helping to expand their teen’s social network and providing feedback through coaching during weekly socialisation homework assignments.

-PEERS® for Teens was developed for autistic teens, and since has had good clinical response in teens with ADHD and fatal alcohol spectrum disorders.
+PEERS® for Teens was developed for autistic teens, and since has had good clinical response in teens with ADHD and fetal alcohol spectrum disorders.
 PEERS focused on skills development rather than correction of social mistakes.
 It for teens in high school or of high school age.
 We may accept students in Year 6 on occasions, though they might be better suited to our other programs.
 This is something we will determine when we meet with you and your teen.

 Our groups consist of between 7-10 teens per group.
 This means that places are limited, we work really hard to match your teen with other teens we think they will work well with.
 This at times may mean we may suggest you wait for another intake to ensure the group meets the needs of your family.